Sense-Department/.github/profile/README.md

 ## What we do

 We are a creative technology studio.
-We design and build the software behind live experiences — stage and event visuals, interactive installations, kiosks and branded mini-games — and we take them from prototype to the show floor.
+We design and build the software behind live experiences, stage and event visuals, interactive installations, kiosks and branded mini-games and we take them from prototype to the show floor.

 ## What we build